Convergent Versioning

 While semantic versioning and traditional versioning systems are very useful to understand at a glance the entity of a change from a version to the next, they do not provide any indication on whether a project is going to keep changing or essentially try to remain the same.

-There are at least two or three versioning systems that emphasize the importance of converging to a stable state in which a project can be considered complete.
+There are at least a couple versioning systems/conventions that emphasize the importance of converging to a stable state in which a project can be considered complete.
 Of course, such convergence would never actually happen in practice, but it may be approximated sufficiently enough so that a project could be considered highly dependable, or even a bedrock platform.

 KelVer